lelechen63/ATVGnet/README.md

 ### Citation

-If you use these models or the ideas in your research, please cite:
+If you use any codes, models or the ideas from this repo in your research, please cite:

 	@inproceedings{DBLP:conf/miip/ChenWDAWX18,
 	  author    = {Lele Chen and